helidon-io/helidon-examples/examples/declarative/data-jdbc/oracle/README.md

 repeatedly and creates the user only when it does not already exist.
 The second volume makes `etc/schema.sql` and its SQL*Plus wrapper available inside the container.

-Before continuing, follow the startup log to make sure that the database has completed startup:
+Follow the startup log and wait for the database to complete startup and setup-user.sql run successfully:

 ```shell
 docker logs -f oracle